eoinkelly/ember-runloop-handbook/README.md

 ## A note about future work

-There are two functions in the runloop API let us schedule "future work":
+There are two functions in the runloop API that let us schedule "future work":

 1. `Ember.run.later`
 1. `Ember.run.next`